flashbots/suave-specs/specs/toliman/precompiles.md

 ## Available Precompiles

-A list of available precompiles in Rigil are as follows:
+A list of available precompiles in Toliman are as follows:

 ### `IsConfidential`